Holland & Belgium Bike & Boat: Bruges to Amsterdam

 Show Itinerary:

-You are responsible for making your own way to meet the barge, between 1:00 and 1:45 p.m.
-Please note that you cannot embark before this time, as the barge is being prepared for you.
-If you are late, you must contact the barge as soon as possible to make alternative arrangements.
-The barge will be moored next to bus parking Buiten Katelijnevest in central Bruges.
-It sails at 2:00 p.m.
+You are responsible for making your own way to meet the barge between 1:00 and 1:45 p.m.
+Please note that you cannot embark before this time, as the barge is being prepared for your arrival.
+If you are delayed, you must contact the barge as soon as possible to make alternative arrangements.
+The barge will be moored next to the bus parking at Buiten Katelijnevest in central Bruges and will depart at 2:00 p.m.

-You will cruise out of Bruges on a charming canal.
-The barge stops before dinner so you can join your trip leaders for a warm-up ride into the heart of Flanders.
+You will cruise out of Bruges along a charming canal, with the barge stopping before dinner so you can join your trip leaders for a warm-up ride into the heart of Flanders.

-This evening, enjoy a welcome dinner on board and learn a bit of Flemish and Dutch during a fun language class.
-You will moor in Ghent, one of Belgium’s most beautiful cities.
+This evening, your barge captain will give a brief welcome talk and introduce the crew.
+Enjoy a welcome dinner on board and take part in a fun language class to learn a bit of Flemish and Dutch.
+You will moor near Ghent, one of Belgium’s most beautiful cities.

 Today’s Ride Choices

-Morning: Keersluis Beernem to Aalterbrug Warm-up — 19 km (11 miles)
+Morning: Keersluis Beernem to Aalterbrug Warm-Up Ride — 21 km (13 miles)

 What to Expect: